Cornell-University-Combat-Robotics/site-2025/README.md

 ## Local development

-Open the `site-2025` project and navigate into the /react-site dir.
+Open the `site-2025` project and navigate into the /react-site dir in the terminal.
+Run `npm install` to install the necessary node packages into the project.
 To run the Vite local development server, use `npm run dev`.
 The site will load at the localhost address, updating with changes in real-time.
+Run `Ctrl+C` to stop the server.